oppia/creator-documentation/docs/creators/create-an-introduction-card.rst

 Create an Introduction Card
 ---------------------------

-Your introduction should do more than just title the lesson; it should act as a gateway to the learning experience.
-Follow these four steps to create a strong opening:
+Your introduction should act as a gateway to the learning experience.
+Follow these steps to create a strong opening:

-1. **Introduce your topic.** Define what you are going to teach and what makes the subject unique.
+1. **Introduce your topic.** Define what you will teach and what makes the subject unique.
 2. **Excite the learner.** Use an interesting fact or a short story to spark curiosity.
 3. **Ask a leading question.** While optional, this encourages active thinking before the lesson officially begins.
-4. **Identify required materials.** If the learner needs paper, a pen, or a calculator, mention it here so they are prepared.
+4. **Identify required materials.** Let the learner know what materials they will need during a lesson.

 .. admonition:: Example Introduction
    :class: tip